This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See Virtual I/O Server.

 See virtual input/output storage group.

 In virtual storage systems, the virtual storage assigned to a job, terminal user, or system task.
 See also address space.

-A prepackaged software application that provides some well-defined business workflow, making it easier to deploy a solution with minimal configuration.
+- A prepackaged software application that provides some well-defined business workflow, making it easier to deploy a solution with minimal configuration.
 Many tiers of operating systems and applications can be packaged as a single virtual appliance.
-See also Open Virtual Machine Format, virtual server collection, virtual server image.
+See also Open Virtualization Format, virtual server collection, virtual server image.

 virtual application layer

 A group of components in a virtual application pattern that facilitate complex virtual application design.
 A virtual application layer enables virtual application patterns to be reused in different contexts; one virtual application pattern is used as a reference layer in another virtual application pattern.

 An application-centric pattern that defines the resources that are required to support virtual applications, including web applications, databases, user registries, and more.
 These patterns are the deployment unit for a virtual application.
 See also pattern, virtual application, virtual system pattern.

 The resources and automation that provide the specific capabilities for a virtual application component.
 See also virtual application pattern type.